ThanGerlek/softwaredesign/instruction/api-gateway/api-gateway-exercise.md

 # API Gateway Exercise

-In this exercise we will:
+In this exercise you will:

 1. Create a web API for the Lambda function to send email in the Lambda/IAM exercise
 1. Learn to pass inputs to the Lambda function through the HTTP request body